-Please be aware that this recruitment closes at 4:00 p.m.
-PST.
-The application process will not be available after this time.
+Please be aware that this recruitment is open until filled.
 To ensure consideration make sure your application is completed and submitted as soon as possible.
-Applications will only be accepted prior to 4:00 p.m. on the closing date.

 The Community Colleges of Spokane is seeking a highly motivated and qualified individual for the position of District Post Award Grant Manager in the Provost/Instructional Support Services Division.

 Under direction of the director of Grants and Sponsored Research, this position will provide leadership in the management of post-award grants and external funding consistent with expectations outlined in the funding source, and CCS, State, and Federal policies and procedures.
 This position will work with grant managers across the district to: assist in successful project implementation, meeting ongoing compliance requirements, measuring and reporting outcomes, ensuring proper fiscal aspects of grants are maintained, and acting as a liaison and technical expert regarding grants with the CCS Business Office, administrators, grant managers, and outside entities to ensure compliance with grant outcomes, laws, rules, and regulations.

 CHARACTERISTIC DUTIES AND RESPONSIBILITIES

 - Manage district-wide grant post-award management processes, which includes: working with grant managers and responsible administrators to meet all post-award requirements for project implementation, on-time achievement of deliverables, fiduciary compliance, preparation for audits/desk reviews of programmatic records, monitoring of budget spend down, preparation and submission of reports, records retention, project close out procedures and appropriate stewardship of external funding awards in compliance with all rules and regulations related to federal, state, local and private external funding agreements. *